Sayed-Jobaer/Sayed-Jobaer.github.io/index.md

 ## Academic Background

-## Academic Background

 I received my Bachelor’s degree in Electronics and Telecommunication Engineering from Daffodil International University, Bangladesh, in December 2014.
 After graduation, I worked as a Field Support Engineer at CFVL Myanmar Company Ltd., where I gained hands-on experience with Huawei, Ericsson, and Nokia telecommunication systems.

 In September 2018, I was awarded the Chinese Government Scholarship and moved to China to pursue graduate studies.
 I completed my Master’s degree in Information and Communication Engineering at Donghua University, Shanghai, China, in 2021.
 Following my master’s studies, I received the Shanghai Government Scholarship to pursue my Ph.D. at the same institution.

 I completed my Ph.D. in Information and Communication Intelligent Systems in June 2025.
 My doctoral research focused on effective object detection in unmanned aerial vehicle (UAV) imagery for complex environmental applications.
 I am currently co-running a technology company in Shanghai, where I am engaged in research-driven product development and industry-oriented innovation.

 ---